Rey810/from-the-mountain/src/pages/2020-08-05-post-two/index.md

 The tangible value of 'less' and 'more' really just depends on your context.

-### The 1st Minimalist Liked Black Squares
+### The First Minimalist Liked Black Squares

 The current trending form of minimalism is certainly not the first time the concept of 'minimalism' was brought to the attention of the world.

-Back in 1913, a painter by the name of Kasimir Malevich painted a black square on a white background explaining himself like an overly woke-millennial: ["...trying desperately to free art from the dead weight of the real world, I took refuge in the form of the square."](https://www.tate.org.uk/art/artists/kazimir-malevich-1561/five-ways-look-malevichs-black-square).
+Back in 1913, a painter by the name of Kasimir Malevich painted a black square on a white background explaining: ["...trying desperately to free art from the dead weight of the real world, I took refuge in the form of the square."](https://www.tate.org.uk/art/artists/kazimir-malevich-1561/five-ways-look-malevichs-black-square).

 The man was a minimalist!